Convert categorical predictors to numeric via target encoding

 (optional, character string) Name of a numeric response variable in

-(optional; character vector) Names of the predictors to select from
+(optional; character vector or NULL) Names of the predictors in

 (optional; character vector or NULL).
 Name of the target encoding methods.
+One or several of: "mean", "rank", "loo".
 If NULL, target encoding is ignored, and

 (optional; integer vector) Argument of the method "mean".
 Groups smaller than this number have their means pulled towards the mean of the response across all cases.
 Default: 0

-are overwritten with their encoded versions, but only one encoding method, smoothing, white noise, and seed are allowed.
-Otherwise, encoded predictors with their descriptive names are added todf
+dfare overwritten with their encoded versions, but only one encoding method, smoothing, white noise, and seed are allowed.
+Otherwise, encoded predictors with their descriptive names are added todf.
+Default: FALSE- quiet

 References